 Last night went something like this:

-17.30 – feed family the roast if cooked all afternoon.
+17.30 – Feed the family the roast I had cooked all afternoon.

 18.00 – Bath the kids.

 18.30 – Go out to fetch meds for my husband at the late-night pharmacy.

-19.00 – husband must’ve read my blog I need space because he took the kids and the three of them lay in bed watching TV, giving me some space.
-I watched Big Bang Theory, had a glass of wine and caught up on Facebook.
-Eldest went to bed around 20.00 after another dose of ibuprofen as the fever was back.
+19.00 – Husband must’ve read my blog I need space because he took the kids and the three of them lay in bed watching TV, giving me some space.
+I watched the Big Bang Theory, had a glass of wine and caught up on Facebook.
+The eldest went to bed around 20.00 after another dose of ibuprofen as the fever was back.

 21.00 – I went to bed.
 I was so thankful for the couple of hours where I was alone and did not have to even utter a word.
 Bliss.
 Yes, I know I’m selfish.

 00.30 – Youngest wet her bed.
 I had obviously not monitored her liquid intake and as she fell asleep watching TV she hadn’t been to the loo before bed.
 So I got up, changed her and put her in the bed with us.
 She is the kicker referred to in one of my previous posts: Today I Suck!

 01.00 – The eldest comes through, hot, feverish, thirsty.
 I get her water.
 She insists I lie with her but as she’s already steaming hot I curl up at the bottom of her bed.
 She proceeds to fidget, kick, and generally not sleep until around 03.00 – thank you generic ibuprofen loaded with sugar!
 Why?!
 In this time the cats had to go out to pee separately, and the birds – I don’t actually know what happened but there was a lot of flapping and chirping, maybe one fell off its pitch – funny now, not at the time!

-03.00 – she is finally asleep, poor baby.
+03.00 – She finally fell asleep, poor baby.
 I go back to my bed, to my snoring husband who, bless him, only snores when he is exhausted or unwell, and the kicker.